spreadshirt/sprd-webp/readme.md

 Use the shipped native libwebp library (1.0.2) for linux (src/main/resources/META-INF/lib) or download the latest precompiled version for your OS from
 [https://developers.google.com/speed/webp/](https://developers.google.com/speed/webp/docs/precompiled#getting_cwebp_dwebp_and_the_webp_libraries).
 and put it into the META-INF/lib folder.
-If you need a shared library (as shipped by that project) clone the repository [github mirror](https://github.com/webmproject/libwebp)
+If you need a shared library (as shipped by that project) clone [github mirror of webm project](https://github.com/webmproject/libwebp)

     cd libwebp
     make -f makefile.unix